Papa Roach: Mainstream success, Infest, Lovehatetragedy and Getting Away with Murder (2000–2005)

 In late 2003, Papa Roach wrote and recorded their third album, initially titled Dancing In the Ashes, which was released as Getting Away with Murder.
 The band collaborated with well-known producer Howard Benson.
 After completing the album, the band filmed a music video for the title track, "Getting Away with Murder", and went on a brief summer club tour to prepare for the subsequent tours.
 The album marked a departure for the band, as it was their first album not to incorporate the nu metal style of their previous works.
 Additionally, it was the band's first album that did not feature rapping.
 Getting Away with Murder outsold Lovehatetragedy, primarily due to the success of the album's second single, "Scars".
 To date, the album has sold over one million copies and has been certified Platinum.
-On November 9, 2004, the band released their fifth EP, Rolling Stone Original, an EP that was only available digitally.
+On November 9, 2004, the band released their fifth EP, Rolling Stone Original, which was only available digitally.
 On November 22, 2005, they released their first live album, Papa Roach: Live & Murderous in Chicago.

 In 2005, the band spent a significant amount of time on tour, which included a full United States and European tour alongside bands such as Dead Poetic, Trust Company, Chronic Future, Skindred, 311, and Unwritten Law.